The Bankrate promise

 Your homeowners insurance premium is the amount of money you pay every year to keep your insurance policy active.
 Most insurers offer flexible payment options, with the ability to pay your homeowners premiums monthly, quarterly or annually.
 If you have a mortgage, your mortgage company will often have your homeowners insurance premium will typically be included as part of your monthly mortgage payment to ensure their investment is protected, which will then be paid annually to your property insurer by your lender.

 When you purchase a new home insurance policy, the insurance company will review various rating factors to determine your premium.
 Some are personal factors, like your age, credit-based insurance score, marital status and claims history.
 Other factors are related to your home, like the ZIP code, the year it was built, square footage, general condition, and your property’s proximity to a fire station.

 Ultimately, some homes and homeowners are riskier to insure than others.
-For example, it is less risky for the insurance company to cover a newer home or a homeowner with a good credit score than to insure a home in poor condition, or a homeowner with a low credit score.
+For example, it is less risky for the insurance company to cover a newer home or a homeowner with a good insurance score than to insure a home in poor condition, or a homeowner with a poor credit history.
 The more risk you carry, the higher your premium will likely be.

 How much does the average homeowners insurance premium cost?

 One of the biggest factors that impacts your premium cost is where you live.
 The cost of home insurance is different in every state.
 In general, homeowners who live in states with a high risk of severe weather or communities with a high level of home burglaries and vandalism, pay the most for their insurance.

 Here are the most expensive states for home insurance (based on average premium):

 Here are the cheapest states for home insurance (based on average premium):

 Factors considered in your homeowners insurance premium